cylondata/twister2/docs/docs/examples/multistage/multistage_examples.md

 ```

-In the multi stage example we have a source task, sink task and we name the intermediate task
+In the multistage example we have a source task, two compute tasks which extends the BaseCompute
-as the compute task which extends the BaseStreamCompute or BaseBatchCompute for streaming applications.
-There can
-be multiple compute tasks depending on the description of the task.
+class.
+There can be multiple compute tasks depending on the description of the task.
 In this one we
 generate a stream of data in the source task and in the intermediate task the partition
 is done and in the final task we do a reduction operation.